 The City of Boulder has a goal of 15% for all housing units to be affordable for low-, moderate-, and middle-income households.
 Of those 15%, 1,000 units are intended for middle-income households.The 15 percent goal is adjusted annually to take into account market rate developments.
 Market rate housing generally grows at a rate of 1 percent per year.

-The City of Boulder actively works to increase the number of affordable housing stock through multiple policies, programs, and regulations.
-One of the main necessary components of building affordable housing is the availability of financial resources.
-The city utilizes several methods to secure funding for affordable housing such as linkage fees, inclusionary housing policies, earmarked taxes, and leveraging other external funds.
+The City of Boulder actively works to increase the number of affordable housing through multiple policies, programs, and regulations.
+One of the main components is the availability of financial resources.
+The city utilizes several methods to secure funding for affordable housing such as commercial linkage fees, inclusionary housing policies, property taxes, and leveraging other external funds.
 Employing these various techniques have proven to successfully increase funding, resulting in a rise of affordable housing development in the city.

-In addition, the city serves as a leader in the development of the Boulder County Regional Housing Partnership committed addressing the diverse housing needs across the region.
-Through the Regional Housing Partnership a regional strategy has been created, seeking a unified vision, goals and set of strategies to provide affordable housing for Boulder county.
+In addition, the city serves as a leader in the Boulder County Regional Housing Partnership committed addressing the diverse housing needs across the region.
+A regional strategy was created that seeks a unified vision, goals and set of strategies to provide affordable housing for Boulder county.

 In 2018, City Council created a Housing Advisory Board to expand the city’s capacity to address housing challenges and accelerate progress toward the city’s housing goals.

-Division of Housing Data System- The Division of Housing keeps records of all affordable units in the City of Boulder.
+Department of Housing & Human Services Data System- The Department keeps records of all affordable units in the City of Boulder.

 Annual Tenant Report (ATR)- Demographic data is collected through the ATR on an annual basis.
 Data submission on demographics is voluntary and may be incomplete.

-American Community Survey (ACS)- Race/Ethnicity data for the City of Boulder was summarized from the 2017 ACS.
+American Community Survey (ACS)- Race/Ethnicity data for the City of Boulder was summarized from the 2018 5-year ACS.

 About the Data: This data is provided by the Housing and Human Services Department.
 This page will be updated quarterly.